 The needle driver (also called needle holder) clamps around the needle to hold it in position.
 It’s also crucial in tying suture knots.

 The tissue forceps are used to gently pick up the tissues around the wound so you can position the needle correctly.
-They are crucial for getting the wound edges to line up properly.
+They are crucial for getting the wound edges to line up correctly.

 For suturing skin, you will typically need Adson thumb forceps.
 Another type of toothed forceps called “Russian forceps” are sometimes used when suturing thick skin.
 (4)